erbombla/shoes/README.md

 * See all of the brands a store sells on the individual store page
 * Save names and shoe brands with a capital letter
 * _I do not want_ stores and shoe brands to be saved if I enter a blank name

+_Additional Notes:_
+* Columns for brand information (style, size and price) are intentionally left blank as an additional feature

 ## Setup/Installation Requirements